Lelebees/impera-turn-ping/documentation/discord-bot-commands.md

   args: `gameID`, ?`password`
   Will make the bot join the specified game if it hasn't started yet and the botUser is already in the game.
 If it has, the bot will tell the botUser that it is unable to join.
-Will also start logging notifications for every botUser in the game wich it is able and allowed to.
+Will also start logging notifications for every botUser in the game which it is able and allowed to.

   Command can only be used if: